Go to the Students section

 Changes proposed by Module Leaders must be reviewed in the light of the total requirements for the subject and their effect on student programmes in the context of the requirements of other subjects.

 Such changes must be proposed by 1 December, before the academic year in which they are to be implemented.
-The Scheduling Team in the Academic Office will be able to offer advice on slotting matters.
+The Timetabling and Room Bookings Team will be able to offer advice on slotting matters.

 In an emergency, Programme Leads may request a change at a later date than normal, but they will be required to consider each student registered for the module involved, to verify that the student may still have a viable programme and to advise each

 student on that new programme.

 Programme Leads are responsible for approving the proposed programme of study for students applying for exchanges with overseas institutions and for completing Form M8 where the study was Non-European or Form M8 EURO for European exchanges on

 Study Abroad and Exchanges website.